MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connect-servicenow-to-microsoft-cloud-app-security.md

 > For earlier releases, a [legacy connection mode](#legacy-servicenow-connection) is available based on user/password.
 The username/password provided are only used for API token generation and are not saved after the initial connection process.
 >
 > [!NOTE]
->  Cloud App Security supports ServiceNow versions of Eureka, Fiji,  Geneva, Helsinki, and Istanbul.
+>  Cloud App Security supports ServiceNow versions of Jakarta, Kingston, Eureka, Fiji,  Geneva, Helsinki, and Istanbul.
 In order to connect ServiceNow with Cloud App Security, you must have the role **Admin** and make sure the ServiceNow instance supports API access.
 For more information, see the [ServiceNow Product Documentation](https://wiki.servicenow.com/index.php?title=Base_System_Roles#gsc.tab=0).

 ## How to connect ServiceNow to Cloud App Security using OAuth